featureform/featureform/docs/providers/spark.md

 ```
 {% endcode %}

-These transformations are cross compatable.
-SQL and DataFrame transformations, identified via their name and variants, can be used as inputs to one another.
+These transformations are cross compatable: SQL and DataFrame transformations, identified via their name and variants, can be used as inputs to one another.

 {% code title="sql_with_dataframe_source.py" %}
 ```python